GreatVV/PandaJamTest/README.md

-It's a simple clone of panda jam game mechanics
+It's a simple clone of panda jam game
-It's totally on complete - just base mechanic.
+It's totally not completed - just base mechanic.

 It uses Uni-Rx also I wrote couple unit tests